Degree RequirementADN/ASN or BSN (preferred)

 • Determining the origin of a particular pathogen by studying the makeup and composition of it.

-• Working side by side with scientists and doctors to develop treatments for other infectious diseases.
+• Working alongside scientists and doctors to develop treatments for other infectious diseases.

-Infection control nurses can earn between $77,403 and $92,923 annually.
-The median salary for an RN in Infection Control is $84,794 per year.
+Infection control/prevention nurses can earn between $85,000 and $152,5003 annually.
+The median salary for an RN in Infection Control is $124,500 per year.
 As the salary can vary widely depending on many factors, it is important to keep in mind the type of employer, years of experience, and state when comparing salaries.

 Potential nurses should be experienced in proper chemical disinfection and sterilization practices.
-As a big part of one's role as an infection control nurse is to instruct and educate patients and hospital staff, one should be comfortable with public speaking and giving direction.
-As an effective infection control nurse is a big asset to a healthcare facility, these nurses can find employment through hospitals and health care centers.
+As a big part of one's role as an infection control/prevention nurse is to instruct and educate patients and hospital staff, one should be comfortable with public speaking and giving direction.
+An effective infection control/prevention nurse is a big asset to a healthcare facility, and these nurses can find employment throughout hospitals and healthcare centers.

 Helpful Organizations, Societies & Agencies